 Indeed, lavender can help your skin in several ways depending on how you apply it and what type of skin you have naturally.
 Today, let’s break down seven of the biggest benefits you could see if you use lavender for your skin in 2022.

-Firstly, lavender oil does a great job at killing germs (although somewhat indiscriminately, so you can’t overuse lavender oil).
+Firstly, lavender oil does a great job at warding off germs (although somewhat indiscriminately, so you can’t overuse lavender oil).

 As you may already know, blemish breakouts are related to germs present on your skin, as well as how much sebum your skin produces.
 When you use lavender oil, it may help to unclog your pores and reduce discomfort.